DjLogozzo/uefi-run/README.md

 ---

-This helper application takes an EFI executable, builds a FAT filesystem around it, adds a startup script and runs qemu to run the executable.
+This helper application takes an EFI executable, builds a FAT filesystem around it, adds a non-volatile ram variables file and runs qemu to run the executable.

 It does not require root permissions since it uses the [fatfs](https://crates.io/crates/fatfs) crate to build the filesystem image directly without involving `mkfs`, `mount`,